 Example: Some types of studies that fall into this category are survey or interview studies that contain highly sensitive (e.g., criminal behavior, sexual behavior) questions.

 The research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
+OR

 Example: Studies that may meet these criteria include mail out surveys about topics that could not reasonably damage a participant's reputation or employability or be otherwise stigmatizing.

+For research subject to the 2018 regulatory requirements, if the subjects or legally authorized representatives are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more than minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documenting that informed consent was obtained.

 The FDA regulations (21 CFR 56.109(c)) state that a signed consent form may be waived if the IRB determines that: